M4n0zz/BBMenu/README.md

 ## ⚠ Warnings!
 - **DO NOT OPEN** BBMenu with SELECT button until the installation is complete, otherwise a crash is guaranteed, especially if parts 2 and 3 are missing!
 - During nickname input, code in part 1 is crucial.
 If you dont input EXACTLY what is shown, there is a high chance your savegame will be messed up!
 - Always double check that you copy and paste every single byte.
-This is the stupidest, yet most common, way to say goodby to your save file!
+This is the stupidest, yet most common, way to say goodbye to your save file!
 - **Slip script** allows you to walk through walls.
 Although it includes some basic prevention, walking outside map's borders risks crashing the game with your savegame being deleted! **Use with Caution!**

 ## ⚠ Notes